magnumjs/mag.js/examples/tutorials/getting-started.md

 On view load it is simply re running the bind method which then sets the defaults it has listed.

-If would be nicer if it can be set in the controller If it listened to any change and set it directly to that change
+If would be nicer if it can be set in the controller If it listened to any change and set it directly to that change.
+This is how v0.2 works!